Be the first to receive the Cloud Threats Memo directly in your inbox by subscribing here.

 How Netskope mitigates the risk of legitimate cloud services exploited by threat actors

-GitHub (and Dropbox) are just two of the thousands of cloud services, where the Netskope Next Gen SWG can provide granular access control, threat protection, and DLP capabilities, and also two of the hundreds of apps for which instance detection is also available.
+With regards to the risk that can be mitigated with a technological countermeasure, GitHub is one of the thousands of cloud services, where the Netskope Next Gen SWG can provide granular access control, threat protection, and DLP capabilities, and also one of the hundreds of apps for which instance detection is also available.

 Netskope Cloud Exchange provides powerful integration tools to leverage investments across users’ security posture through integration with third-party tools, such as threat intelligence feeds and endpoint detection technologies.